xuf-95/xufei-wiki/content/bigdata/02 Data Store/Data Warehouse.md

 A: A data warehouse stores structured, processed data optimized for querying and reporting, while a data lake stores raw, unprocessed data in a variety of formats.

 **Q: What is ETL in the context of data warehousing?**
-A: ETL stands for Extract, Transform, Load – the process used to extract data from various sources, transform it into a usable format, and​⬤
+A: ETL stands for Extract, Transform, Load – the process used to extract data from various sources, transform it into a usable format, and​